 2:00 PM – Validation for parking ends at the CUESA Farmers Market Information Booth

 4:00 PM – All Runners Must Be Finished and Checked Back In.
 Gear Check closes and we will take everything home.
 Do NOT leave any valuables, your wallet/ID, drivers license, money, credit cards, phone, or any keys in your gear bag!
 We are not responsible for anything you leave with us in your gear bag.

-Voluntary donations in any amount are strongly encouraged to support the Breast Cancer Research Fund, where 91% of your donations go directly towards breast cancer research programs.
+Voluntary donations in any amount are strongly encouraged to support the Breast Cancer Research Foundation, where @ 90% of your donations go directly towards breast cancer research programs.
 This is the highest rated breast cancer charity in the USA.
 All Donations made to BCRF through the links on our site are TAX-DEDUCTIBLE.

-The Pinkathon RAFFLE happens at 7:45 AM on 10/21/17, with over $1000 in great prizes!
-You can participate if 1) you have made a verified donation to BCRF and 2) you have arrived, registered and checked-in to the Pinkathon SF by 7:30 AM!
-If you are at 50K or Marathon runner starting earlier than 7:30 AM, you do not have to be present in order to win.
+The Pinkathon RAFFLE happens at 7:45 AM on 10/26/19, with over $1000 in great prizes!
+You can participate if 1) you have made a verified donation to BCRF of $25 of more and 2) you have arrived, registered and checked-in to the Pinkathon SF by 7:30 AM!
+You will receive 1 Raffle Ticket for each $25 of your donation.
+For instance, if you donated $100, you will receive 4 raffle tickets.
+If you are at 50K or Marathon runner starting early, you do not have to be present in order to win.
 All other runners must be present to win.
+Raffle Info Here.